+World Journal of Science, Technology and Sustainable Development Vol. 12 No. 4, 2015 pp. 303.314 Emerald Group Publishing Limited 2042;5945 DOI 10.1108/WJSTSD-10-2015-0051 root-lesion nematodes (Pratylenchus spp.) are very important plant parasites that affect chickpea production.
+The presence of these pathogens in chickpea field may interact synergistically causing more damage and higher level of infection than would result from either pathogen alone (Castillo et al., 1998).
 Management of disease complexes appears to be less straight forward than one might anticipate.
-Apart from chemicals, various workers suggested other control measures to replace the highly toxic and potentially polluting chemicals used to control plant parasitic nematodes and fungi, preferably with biological control agents and botanicals (Oostendrop and Sikora, 1989).
-Results from different studies showed that several strains of Trichoderma had a significant reducing effect on plant diseases caused by pathogens such as Rhizoctonia solani, Sclerotium rolfsii, Phythium aphanidermatium, F. oxysporum, F. culmorum and Gaeumannomyces graminis var. tritici under greenhouse and field conditions (Kucuk and Kivanc, 2003).
-The mechanisms suggested as being involved in bio-control by these fungi are antibiosis, lysis, competition, mycoparasitism and promotion of plant growth (Odebode, 2006).

-Soil treatment with T.harzianum resulted in greater growth, increased transpiration and reduced wilting index of F. oxysporum. f.sp. ciceris (Siddiqui and Singh, 2004).
-A reduction in egg production in the root knot nematode, Meliodogyne arenaria were reported following soil treatments with T.harzianum (T.22) and T.koningii (T.8) (Haseeb et al., 2005).
-In naturally infected fields with Pratylenchus thornei combined seed treatments with T. viride and Pseudomonas fluorescens increased chickpea yield up to 29.50% and the final nematode population was reduced by 22.30% (Dwivedi and Johri, 2003).
-Whereas, simultaneous application of P. fluorescens plus T.harzianum and T.viride separately decreased P. thornei population in soil and root by 73% and 61%, respectively (Bhatti and Kraft, 1992).
+Besides chemicals, various workers suggested other control measures to replace highly toxic and potentially polluting chemicals used to control plant parasitic nematodes and fungi preferably with biological control agents and botanicals (Oostendrop and Sikora, 1989).
+Results from different studies showed that several strains of Trichoderma had a significant reducing effect on plant diseases caused by pathogens such as Rhizoctonia solani, Sclerotium rolfsii, Phythium aphanidermatium, F. oxysporum, F. culmorum and Gaeumannomyces graminis var. tritici under greenhouse and field conditions (Kucuk and Kiyanc, 2003).
+The mechanisms suggested to be involved in bio-control by these fungi are antibiosis, lysis, competition, mycoparasitism and promotion of plant growth (Odebode, 2006).
+Soil treatment with T. harzianum resulted in greater growth, increased transpiration and reduced wilting index of Foxysporum f.sp. ciceris (Siddiqui and Singh, 2004).
+A reduction in egg production in the root knot nematode, Meliodogyne arenaria were reported following soil treatments with T. harzianum (T.22) and T. koningii (T.8) (Haseeb et al., 2005).
+In naturally infected field with Pratylenchus thornei combined seed treatments with T. viride and Pseudomonas fluorescens increased chickpea yield up to 29.50 per cent and the final nematode population was reduced by 22.30 per cent (Dwivedi and Johri, 2003).
+Whereas, simultaneous application of P. fluorescens plus T. harzianum and T. viride separately decreased P. thornei population in soil and root by 73 and 61 per cent, respectively (Bhatti and Kraft, 1992).

-Besides fungi, Plant-Growth Promoting Rhizobacteria (PGPR) have also been used for biological control of soil borne pathogens.
-They have the ability to improve plant growth by colonising the root system and suppressing harmful rhizosphere microorganisms (Akhtar and Siddiqui, 2009).
-These provide biocontrol through several mechanisms such as the production of antibiotics, iron sequestering compounds, siderophores (Loper and Buyer, 1991; Siddiqui, 2000), extracellular hydrolytic enzymes, other secondary metabolites such as Hydrogen Cyanide (HCN) and induced systemic resistance (Liu et al., 1995).
-Siddiqui (2000) stated that

-"the use of P. aeruginosa and B. subtilis as seed dressing or as soil drench significantly suppressed root-rot/root-knot infection and nematode population densities under greenhouse and field conditions and thereby enhanced plant growth and yield in mungbean".
+Besides fungi, plant-growth promoting rhizobacteria have also been used for biological control of soil-borne pathogens.
+They have the ability to improve plant growth by colonizing the root system and suppressing harmful rhizosphere microorganisms (Akhtar and Siddiqui, 2009), which provide biocontrol through several mechanisms such as the production of antibiotics, iron sequestering compounds, siderophores (Loper and Buyer, 1991; Siddiqui, 2000), extracellular hydrolytic enzymes, other secondary metabolites such as hydrogen cyanide and induced systemic resistance (Liu et al., 1995).
+Siddiqui (2000) stated that "the use of P. aeruginosa and B. subtilis as seed dressing or as soil drench significantly suppressed root-rot/root-knot infection and nematode population densities under greenhouse and field conditions and thereby enhanced plant growth and yield in mungbean".
 Bacillus spp. are known to reduce the wilting index in F. udum inoculated plants and improving plant growth (Haseeb et al., 2005).